cambridge-cares/TheWorldAvatar/Agents/DataBridgeAgent/README.md

 1. `<base>/status` route:
    - Returns the current status of the agent through an HTTP `GET` request.
 2. `<base>/sparql` route:
     - Execute the agent's task through an HTTP `GET` request.
-This route will transfer data between the specified origin and destination endpoints.
+This route will transfer data between the specified source and target endpoints.
-    - Before sending the request, please update the origin and destination SPARQL endpoint in the `<root>/config/endpoint.properties`.
+    - Before sending the request, please update the source SPARQL endpoint in the `<root>/config/endpoint.properties`.
-    - A sample `GET` request is as follows:
+    - If transferring to any other endpoint, please update the target SPARQL endpoint and send the simple `GET` request.
+    - If transferring within the same stack's endpoint, please leave the target SPARQL endpoint empty, and send the `GET` request with the following parameter.
+      - The `namespace` parameter refers to the target stack SPARQL namespace, which is by default `kb`.
 ```
+# For any destination
 curl -X GET localhost:3055/data-bridge-agent/sparql
+# For namespaces within the stack
+curl -X GET localhost:3055/data-bridge-agent/sparql?namespace=kb
 ```

 3. `<base>/sql` route:
    - Execute the agent's task through an HTTP `GET` request.
 This route will transfer data between the specified source and target databases.
    - Before sending the request, please update the source and target database urls, user, and password, in the `<root>/config/endpoint.properties`.